Saqt az-Zand: Literary themes, style and language

-The most important elements in this work are Al-Ma'arri's maxims and his reflections on life and death, on human nature and aspirations, and on his own life and its contradictions.
-The collection did not however display the intense philosophy and erudition of Al-Ma’arri’s later work, the Luzūmiyyāt.
+The most important elements in this work are al-Ma'arri's maxims and his reflections on life and death, on human nature and aspirations, and on his own life and its contradictions.
+The collection did not however display the intense philosophy and erudition of al-Ma’arri’s later work, the Luzūmiyyāt.
 Rather this early poetry was more sensitive and personal, full of vigour and virtuosity with elements of riddle and wordplay.

-In the preface to the work, the Khutbat Saqt al-Zand, Al-Ma’arri stated that he had not composed poetry with the aim of obtaining reward and expressed his reservations about the traditional praise function of the qasida.
+In the preface to the work, the Khutbat Saqt al-Zand, al-Ma’arri stated that he had not composed poetry with the aim of obtaining reward and expressed his reservations about the traditional praise function of the qasida.
 Because the qasida form demanded a ‘madih’ (praise) section, he stated that he had included these as technical exercises and tests of his talent.
 He believed that abundant praise was rightly due to God and not to any man.
-The work shows the influence of Al-Mutanabbi.
+The work shows the influence of al-Mutanabbi.

-The final poem in the collection is his Farewell Ode, in which Al-Ma’arri said goodbye to his admirers in Baghdad and expressed his regret at his failure to establish himself there as he had hoped to do, before returning to his hometown of Ma'arrat al-Nu'man.
+The final poem in the collection is his Farewell Ode, in which al-Ma’arri said goodbye to his admirers in Baghdad and expressed his regret at his failure to establish himself there as he had hoped to do, before returning to his hometown of Ma'arrat al-Nu'man.

-In Ma’arrat al-Nu’man there is a marble monument to Al-Ma’arri on which is carved a verse from Saqt az-Zand: "Let the rain refrain from watering me and my land, if its clouds do not cover the whole country”.
+In Ma’arrat al-Nu’man there is a marble monument to al-Ma’arri on which is carved a verse from Saqt az-Zand: "Let the rain refrain from watering me and my land, if its clouds do not cover the whole country.”
 This line is preceded by another in the same vein: "If immortality had been offered to me exclusively, I would not have accepted to be the sole beneficiary.”

 Reception and critical scholarship in the Arab world

-The first scholarly study of Saqt as-Zand was undertaken by Al-Ma’arri himself.
+The first scholarly study of Saqt as-Zand was undertaken by al-Ma’arri himself.
 After his return to Ma'arra and his self-isolation, he worked on a critical commentary of his youthful work.
 This commentary, known as Dhou as-Saqt (ضوءالسقط or “The Light of the Spark”) was dictated to his amanuensis Aboû Zakaryâ at-Tabrîzî, but never put into circulation.
-The young Tabrizi, drawn to Al-Ma’ari by his desire to learn from the author of Saqt as-Zand, later made a new, much larger commentary of his own.
+The young at-Tabrizi, drawn to al-Ma’ari by his desire to learn from the author of Saqt as-Zand, later made a new, much larger commentary of his own.
 It is this commentary which was later published under the title of Sharh at-Tanwīr ‘ala Saqt az-Zand (“Explanation of the Enlightenment of Saqt az-Zand”) in Boulaq in AH 1286 (1869-70 CE).

 Known historic commentaries on Saqt as-Zand are: